straal/straal-android/README.md

 - androidSdkVersion 17+
 - `android.permission.INTERNET`

-**IMPORTANT:** In order to build and use this SDK, you need to have the Java Cryptography Extension installed with an appropriate JCE Policy.
+**IMPORTANT:** In order to build and use this SDK you need to have the Java Cryptography Extension installed with an appropriate JCE Policy.
+Since JDK 6u181, 7u171, 8u161, 9b148 unlimited cryptographic policy is enabled by default ([see explanation](https://bugs.java.com/view_bug.do?bug_id=JDK-8170157)).

 ### Back end